rlankhorst/zip-recipes/README.md

 0.9 First iteration, derived from Recipe SEO 1.3.1 -- thanks for the jump-start Allison!  (http://sushiday.com/recipe-seo-plugin/)

 == Upgrade Notice ==
+= 4.2.0.20 =
+Upgrade and add more nutritional information to your recipes, translate the print button and get more bug fixes.

 = 4.0.0.9 =
 Upgrade to Zip Recipe plugin from ZipList Recipe Plugin and lose nothing!